MutDafny: A Mutation-Based Approach to Assess Dafny Specifications: Mutation tools and operators proposed for traditional programming languages

 \subsubsection{\acf{LVR}~\cite{major2011, major2014, pitest, stryker.net, strykerjs, mutpy, mutmut, go-mutesting2, mull}}

-This operator is traditionally applied to booleans, string literals, and numericals, with modifications that vary significantly between tools.
+This operator is traditionally applied to boolean, string, and numerical literals, with modifications that vary significantly between tools.
 The simplest case is the boolean: the only possible replacement is the logical complement, i.e., \texttt{true} with \texttt{false} and vice-versa.
-For string literals, common transformations include replacing non-empty with empty ones, replacing with default values, or inserting random characters in any position.
-Numerical literals are often incremented, decremented, negated, or replaced by pre-defined constants, e.g., $0$, $1$, and $-1$. \emph{\ac{LVR}} can be applied in Dafny without restriction, provided the original type is maintained.
+For string literals, common transformations include replacing non-empty with empty ones, default values, or inserting random characters in any position.
+Numerical literals are often incremented, decremented, negated, or replaced by constants, e.g., $0$, $1$, and $-1$. \emph{\ac{LVR}} can be applied to Dafny without restriction.